SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

            1. However, for `IThreadSleeper` we must use `Rebind()`.  the `SkyKick.NinjectWorkshop.WordCounting.NinjectModule` already has a binding for `IThreadSleeepr`.
 If we use `Bind<IThreadSleeper>.ToConstant(mockThreadSleeper)` the call will succeed, however when we do a `kernel.Get()` Ninject will throw an exception because it will not know which of the two bindings to use.

            1. There is no problem if you use `Rebind `if there is not an existing binding.
-        1. Note how it's very useful to have a wraper around `Thread.Sleep`, it allows the test to run in a fraction of a second, instead of waiting three seconds for the Initialize methods to complete.
+        1. Note how it's very useful to have a wrapper around `Thread.Sleep`, it allows the test to run in a fraction of a second, instead of waiting three seconds for the Initialize methods to complete.
         1. Because we're using quantum logging that supports DI, we can also verify that logging occurs :)

 1. Run the `WordCountCacheShouldBeBoundAsASingleton` Test and confirm that it fails.
 Ninject is exhibiting default behavior, each call to `kernel.Get<IWordCountCache>()` will return a new instance.